SuperTapood/Cudheart/README.md

 - [ ] add more bitwise function variation
 - [ ] maybe add matrix and vector ops ndarray compatibility?
 - [ ] add inline to all namespace functions (or maybe sort them into classes)
+- [ ] change namespaces into classes
+- [ ] add value guards to functions
+- [ ] more overrides in random
+- [ ] further generalize functions by passing shape
+- [ ] make seed part of constants
+- [ ] make random_bytes_engine part of constants
 - [ ] move pi and euler into struct?
 - [ ] fix a bunch of stupid matrix building and indexing bugs that are sure to be found
 - [ ] fix the new object creation in complex math cpp